xengravity/amazon-pay-alexa-demo/README.md

 8. Did you enable your skill in your Alexa App?
 9. Did you consent and give permissions to Amazon Pay in your Alexa App?
 10. Did you enable Voice Purchasing in your Alexa App?

+All other errors and decline handling can be found here: https://developer.amazon.com/docs/amazon-pay/payment-declines-and-processing-errors.html